antistereov/singularity-core/docs/docs/guides/auth/oauth2.md

    This will set a [`StepUpToken`](./tokens#step-up-token) as an HTTP-only cookie.
    You can learn more about step-up authentication [here](./authentication#step-up).

-#### 2. Creating an OAuth2 Provider Connection Token
+#### 2. Create an OAuth2 Provider Connection Token

 Call [`POST /api/auth/providers/oauth2/token`](/swagger#/OAuth2%20Identity%20Provider/generateOAuth2ProviderConnectionToken) authenticated as the user to create an [`OAuth2ProviderConnectionToken`](./tokens#oauth2-provider-connection-token).
-This token will be set as an HTTP-only cookie and returned in the response if [header-authentication](../../docs/auth/securing-endpoints#header-authentication) is enabled.
+This token will be set as an HTTP-only cookie and returned in the response if [header-authentication](/securing-endpoints#header-authentication) is enabled.

 #### 3. Follow the Steps For Registration